 A Grade and Program Dismissal Appeal Committee (GAPDAC) will be drawn from a pool of faculty who are trained under procedures determined by the Professional Concerns Committee (PCC) of the Faculty Senate.
 For each appeal that requires review, a GAPDAC panel will be selected to hear the appeal and to decide the matter.

 Each academic college shall provide a cohort of tenured or tenure-track faculty members to serve on the GAPDAC pool in proportion to its respective student credit hour production.
-Faculty members will serve three-year terms (with staggered terms for the first GAPDAC pools, to ensure continuity of experience and training).
+Faculty members will serve three-year terms.
 It will be necessary to include in the pool those who can serve during summer sessions.

 Each GAPDAC shall be composed of three faculty members, at least one of whom is from the college where the course or program in question resides.
 Each GAPDAC will elect a faculty member to chair the committee, and each GAPDAC must have all three members present to have a quorum.
 Procedures for selection of a GAPDAC will be constructed and administered by the PCC.

-Faculty Oversight of Grade and Program Dismissal Appeals Committees
+Faculty Oversight of Grade and Program Dismissal Appeals Committee

 The PCC shall function as an oversight committee for reviewing and monitoring all University policies and procedures dealing with grade and program dismissal appeal issues.
 A report of all GAPDAC activities shall be made to the Faculty Senate Executive Board each year by the PCC, and recommendations for changes in policies and procedures regarding grade and program dismissal appeal issues may be part of that annual report.
 Such recommendations may result in modifications to these policies and procedures.